Lusanji/Snake-game-ai/README.md

-# Teach AI To Play Snake!
+Teaching AI To Play Snake!
 Reinforcement Learning With PyTorch and Pygame

-In this Python Reinforcement Learning Tutorial series we teach